io-GeekHood/ducklake_boilerplate/README.md

 ## storage
-This is where the actual data files from [compatible sources](https://ducklake.select/docs/stable/duckdb/usage/choosing_storage) (this is the “data-path” of your lake). \n ducklake requires you to specify a data location while [Connecting to data-path](https://ducklake.select/docs/stable/duckdb/usage/connecting).
+This is where the actual data files from [compatible sources](https://ducklake.select/docs/stable/duckdb/usage/choosing_storage) will go (the “data-path” of your lake). \
+ducklake requires you to specify a data location while [Connecting to data-path](https://ducklake.select/docs/stable/duckdb/usage/connecting).